DIRECTORY OF MANDATES

 The craft group works towards making craft for the Fairs and Open days throughout the year.
 Craft sales are one of our main sources of fundraising.
 Craft is also available for sale in the office.

 GARDENING: S’haila is our dedicated and diligent garden coordinator, and welcomes friends, and new faces to help with gardening.
+In term 1, Sarah and Sally are meeting on Tuesday mornings to support the school’s gardens.
+Other volunteers welcome!

 Kirsty and Jess manage the Kindy Garden and also welcome parent helpers.